gabyballester/nextja14-typescript-approuter-auth-with-lucia-protectedroutes/README.md

 - **Server Actions:** The application uses Server Actions to efficiently and securely handle server actions.

+- **Authentication with Lucia:** Lucia is an authentication tool used to securely verify user identities.
+Its main purpose is to ensure that only authorized individuals can access certain parts of the application or perform specific actions.
+This helps protect sensitive information and maintain data integrity and security.

 ## 📦 Prepare for production

 1. Install image optimization package sharp.